SQream/sqream_docs/guides/client_drivers/python/index.rst

 .. note:: If both Python 2.x and 3.x are installed, you can run ``python3`` and ``pip3`` instead of ``python`` and ``pip`` respectively for the rest of this guide

+.. warning:: If you're running on an older version, ``pip`` will fetch an older version of ``pysqream``, with version <3.0.0.
+This version is currently not supported.

 2. PIP
 ^^^^^^^^^^^^